Conductive homogeneity of compact metric spaces and construction of p-energy: An Arzel a -Ascoli theorem for discontinuous functions

-The following lemma is a version of Ascoli-Arzel{\`a} theorem showing the existence of a uniform convergent subsequence of a sequence of functions.
+The following lemma is a version of Arzel{\`a}-Ascoli theorem showing the existence of a uniformly convergent subsequence of a sequence of functions.
 The difference between the original version and the current one is that it can handle a sequence of discontinuous functions.